How is Zeffy free?

 FAQs on 501(c)(7) Status and Tax Exempt Organizations

-That means 501 c 3 tax exempt entities can earn most of their revenue from public donations or government entities.
-501c7 social clubs have to be supported primarily by membership dues, fees, and assessments.
+That means 501 c 3 tax-exempt entities can earn most of their revenue from public donations or government entities.
+501 c 7 social clubs must be supported primarily by membership dues, fees, and assessments.
+The 501 c 3 tax-exempt social clubs serve the general public and do not offer benefits to specific members or groups, while 501 c 7 social clubs exist to serve their members and constituents.

-A 501(c)(7) organization can generate revenue on gross receipts, but must adhere to certain IRS regulations to maintain its tax-exempt status.
+A 501(c)(7) organization can generate revenue on gross receipts but must adhere to specific Internal Revenue Service regulations to maintain its tax-exempt status.
 Organizations like country clubs or social clubs should have primary income through membership dues, fees, and assessments, not private interest or unrelated business income.

-These funds should further be used to benefit members in accordance with the club's recreational, social, or similar purposes.
+These funds should further benefit members through the club's recreational, social, or similar purposes.
 Social clubs can earn revenue from other sources, but it has restrictions.
-The IRS allows these organizations to receive up to 35% of their gross receipt from sources aside from nonmember investment income.
+The Internal Revenue Service allows these organizations to receive up to 35% of their gross receipt from sources aside from nonmember investment income.

 Unrelated business income refers to revenue your 501(c)(7) tax exempt organization earns from conducting activities unrelated to its tax-exempt purposes.
 It is subjected to unrelated business income tax.
 Some of these unrelated business income activities for social clubs are: